dl7oap/gp2icom/README.md

 * with FM subtone 67 Hz will be activated on uplink
 * using CW the uplink is mode CW and the downlink will be USB
 * the script try to turn of repeater shifts (DUP+, DUP-)
+* the script try to turn of the transceiver RIT

+# GQRX Support

+This script also adds support for up to three Gqrx instances to act as panadapters, or to use as separate receivers.
+The frequencies that the Gqrx instances are tuned to are in sync with the radio main and sub VFO's.
+The Gqrx ports that this script will send frequency information to are defined by PORT_GQRX_VHF, PORT_GQRX_UHF, and PORT_GQRX_SHF.